Understanding Why We’re Stuck

 There’s Hope No Matter What

 Our current experience and whatever may be keeping us “stuck” does not have to define our lives.
-By nature, we are living, breathing organisms that are constantly growing, changing, refreshing, and we have an opportunity to do so in a way that connects to more purpose, peace, and fulfillment.
+By nature, we are living, breathing organisms that are constantly growing and changing, and we have an opportunity to do so in a way that connects us to more purpose, peace, and fulfillment.

-Getting “unstuck” starts in us.
-The truth is that whatever external situation is contributing to the “stuckness” is only part of the problem.
-At the core, the external issue is affecting or blocking some internal need of ours.
+Getting “unstuck” starts with us.
+Whatever external situation is contributing to the “stuckness” is only part of the problem.
+At the core, the external issue often masks an internal issue.
 The bad boss is really just triggering the deep human need for validation, or security, or safety.
-The destructive relationship is appearing to, but not actually, meeting our need for intimacy and connection, “to be known.”
+The destructive relationship is appearing to, but is not actually, meeting our need for intimacy and connection, “to be known.”
 Seeing life from this perspective creates hope: we may not always be able to change the external situation right away.
 But, we can start understanding why the external situation or condition, and feeling stuck to it, affects us so much.

 Ask yourself, what underlying need is not getting met?
 Are you lacking purpose?
 Connection?
 Love?
 A creative outlet?
-Boundaries?There are definitely situations that need to be addressed and changed right away — such as an abusive relationship.
-But there are others in which getting unstuck may not require the full change envisioned, but simply a different approach to engaging with it.
+Boundaries?There are definitely situations that need to be addressed and changed immediately, such as an abusive relationship.
+But there are others in which getting unstuck may simply require engaging a different approach.